dcstang/dcstang.github.io/_posts/2019-07-23-First-Kaggle-Competition-Submitted.markdown

 date:   2019-07-23 21:03:36 +0530
 categories: Kaggle
 tags: [python, Kaggle, first-steps]
+permalink: pretty
 ---
-*Today Marks the first time I submitted an entry to a Kaggle competition, and boy can I tell you how exhilarating it is!*
+Today Marks the first time I submitted an entry to a Kaggle competition, and boy can I tell you how exhilarating it is!

 # Origins
 I first created my Kaggle profile on 12 July 2019, that’s a mere 11 days ago.
 Do note, I have no prior experience in machine learning and data science.
 My degree is in healthcare, and I can assure you - being born into a family, growing up and then working in this field for essentially my whole life, that most doctors have a less than desirable hold on math.